opyapeus/purescript-emo8/README.md

 [MIT](LICENSE)

-※ About license of emojis' graphics are owned by each vendor.
+※ License of emojis' graphics are owned by each vendor.